RandomDSdevel/Programming-Language-Development-Reference/Possible Future Research Directions.md

 * [`sed`](https://en.wikipedia.org/wiki/Sed)
 * [Seed7](https://en.wikipedia.org/wiki/Seed7)
 * [SequenceL](https://en.wikipedia.org/wiki/SequenceL)
-* [SETL](https://en.wikipedia.org/wiki/SETL) (Notable for its use in the creation of the NYU Ada/ED translator, the first validated Ada implementation as well as its incorporation of ideas from [set theory](https://en.wikipedia.org/wiki/Set_theory) and [first-order predicate logic](https://en.wikipedia.org/wiki/First-order_predicate_logic).)
+* [SETL](https://en.wikipedia.org/wiki/SETL) (Notable for its use in the creation of the NYU Ada/ED translator, the first validated Ada implementation, as well as its incorporation of ideas from [set theory](https://en.wikipedia.org/wiki/Set_theory) and [first-order predicate logic](https://en.wikipedia.org/wiki/First-order_predicate_logic).)
 * [SiMPLE](https://en.wikipedia.org/wiki/SiMPLE) (Notable for its 'Drag & Drop' mode of delivering code to the language's interpreter presciently reminiscent of how [macOS](https://en.wikipedia.org/wiki/MacOS) [Dock](https://en.wikipedia.org/wiki/Dock_(macOS)) icons can open files that are dragged on top of them.)
 * Shell and text-editor scripting languages such as those used in:
   * [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell) and derivatives, including: